gocode/New-File-HotKey-Windows/README.md

 ## Start the program on Windows startup

-To can launch the exe file on Windows startup :
+You can launch the exe file on Windows startup :

 1. Create a shortcut of the exe file (right click: Create shortcut)
 2. Move the new shortcut in your startup folder : C:\Users\%user%\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup